nichoth/resume/src/resume.md

 * Web Developer
 * Jan 2023 &ndash; present

-Creating and maintaining open source tools focused on end-to-end encryption and static site generation.
+Creating and maintaining open source tools for end-to-end encryption and static site generation &mdash; a collection of clean, modular, standards-based web components, and libraries for key management in the browser.

 ### Socket Supply Company
 * Frontend Engineer